N-Nagorny/libedid/README.md

 ### Base EDID

 - Incorrect Video input parameters bitmap and Display type for analog input type.
+(TODO: std::variant to distinct)
 - Display Range Limits Display Descriptor always has no timing information.
 - Chromaticity is not deserialized.
 - Features bitmap in DTD is not deserialized.